doppelganger9/blog/content/blog/2019/03/06/index.md

 So I followed the README of https://github.com/maxheld83/ghpages, created a Personal Access Token, added it to the Secrets for the step as GH_PAT, rewired everything correctly, saved and commited this to push to master.

-Well... not quite there yet, a lot of errors...

-I think I'll have to write my own or dig deeper!

-That's all for now.
+In the end, it kind of worked, but this Action did not put a subpath in the GitHub Pages so my blog did not load properly (images, fonts, posts pages were all 404).

+## Removing GH-Page, and reconfigure all the things!

+You will see that I simplified the workflow, that there is no Github Page deploy anymore, because I signed up for [Netlify](https://www.netlify.com), and reconfigured my `.dev` domain to map this.

+Netlify has its own mini-CI/CD, from now on, it will automatically install & build my Gatsby blog on each push to the master branch.

+I think this is a more simple solution, though it requires an integration to another service (e.g. it's not 100% Github centric).

 ## Conclusion

-It is almost done, I will revise this post as soon as I get a solution.
-Stay tuned!
+I learned a lot on the way and ended up with an auto-deploy static blog triggered by a git push of new content to the master branch.

+If it was not clear, Github made a lot of documentation on all this, but I still wanted to write my own as feedback.

+I hope you too learned a few things, or at least witnessed how I bump against issues and go on 🤣.

-Thanks for reading this blog, If you have any questions, please use the Github Repository's Issues to start a conversation.
-I will in the future add a feature inspired by this article: http://artsy.github.io/blog/2017/07/15/Comments-are-on/
+> Thanks for reading this blog, If you have any questions, please use the Github Repository's Issues to start a conversation.

 👋